Our Spirit

 The Taieri High School and Mosgiel Intermediate closed at the end of 2003.
 The new school that was born was Taieri College.
 We tried to capture the spirit of what had gone before and pass it on to a new generation.

-Meg McDonald-Page and Andrew Matheson (head students 2023) handing over the Taonga to Kate Coates and Cameron Lord (head students 2024)
+Bella MacKenzie and Caleb Walker (head students 2025) handing over the Taonga to Rosie Mitchell and Fergus Clark (head students 2026)

 Taonga